pragyansharma24/Chicago-Speed-Camera-Violations-Visualizations/README.md

 **Basis for Chart Selection**
+* Final visualization for the analysis is shown in Figure 5.
+* The color in the final-version is changed from Grey to Blue.
+This is done to make color scheme consistent for all visuals.
+In the final-version, blue color is used everywhere to show violations.
-After experimenting with different chart types, I have decided to use “bar” charts as they provide a clear picture in this case without creating distractions.
-Line plots in this case create clutter and are difficult to apprehend for this type of data.
+* After experimenting with different chart types, I have decided to use “bar” charts as they provide a clear picture in this case without creating distractions.
+Use of line plots in this case would create difficulty in apprehending this type of data.
+* Added interactive filter for users to select top N. Static to dynamic filter

 ## Dashboards
 I have used data from multiple sources and the granularity for both the datasets is different, so it was convenient for me to create two separate dashboards, otherwise I might have lost data in merging or joining in tableau.